KelvinBamfo/Kelvinbamfo/README.md

 # 🧠 Kelvin Bamfo — Frontend Engineer

 ## 👋 About Me
-I’m an aspiring Fullstack Engineer on a focused path to build scalable digital solutions that reflect both innovation and African identity.
+I’m an aspiring Frontend Engineer on a focused path to build scalable digital solutions that reflect both innovation and African identity.
 I blend technical curiosity with strong soft skills—adaptability, communication, collaboration—to navigate team environments and drive progress.

 *Learning with purpose.
 Growing through collaboration.
 Creating with culture.*